Stress affects us all and can be both good and bad. The key is mastering how to manage stress well!

 Assertiveness is the ability to express one’s feelings and assert one’s rights while respecting the feelings and rights of others.
 Assertive communication is appropriately direct, open and honest, and clarifies one’s needs to the other person.
 It can strengthen your relationships, reducing stress from conflict and providing you with social support when facing difficult times.

 A polite but assertive ‘no’ to excessive requests from others will enable you to avoid overloading your schedule and promote balance in your life.
 Assertive communication can also help you handle difficult family, friends and co-workers more easily, reducing drama and stress.

-Taking time to record down your thoughts/feelings at the end of each day is incredibly therapeutic.
+Taking time to record your thoughts/feelings at the end of each day is incredibly therapeutic.
+Especially when you focus on the things you’re grateful for.
 It is particularly useful to think of as many things as you can that you are thankful for each day.

 Journaling decreases the symptoms of asthma, arthritis, improves cognitive functioning, strengthens the immune system, preventing a host of illnesses & counteracts many of the negative effects of stress.